seigler/joshua.seigler.net/site/pages/music.md

-These are songs chanted during certain Orthodox services.
-I created them with MuseScore from multiple sources, scanned or sung.
+These are songs chanted during certain Eastern Orthodox services.
+I transcribed them with MuseScore from multiple sources, scanned or sung.